oh-lang/oh/wishlist.md

 and `z` a temporary, whereas outside of function arguments, `[x: int_, y; str_, z. dbl_]` indicates that `x` is readonly (though it can be written in constructors or first assignment), that `y` is writable, and `z` is volatile (and writable).
+TODO: i think it makes sense to make `z. dbl_` mean a "temporary" that should be passed in as a temporary to the next function that would grab it as a temporary argument, via the hidden `@hide z!`-like logic, but effectively Rust-like.

 In some languages, e.g., JavaScript, objects are passed by reference and primitives are passed by value when calling a function with these arguments.
 In oh-lang,